‘The Walking Dead’ Season 10: New Images Released Showing Rosita’s Baby

 “He feels like he has a place within this dynamic, that is not awkward to him, even though it is pretty awkward to the three of them.”

-Of course, viewers will just have to tune into Season 10 of The Walking Dead to find out just how awkward things will get.
+Of course, viewers will just have to tune in to Season 10 of The Walking Dead to find out just how awkward things will get.

 You can also view the new Season 10 trailer for The Walking Dead below.